fe-dagostino/lock-free/README.md

 Actually, the following lock-free data structures have been implemented:
 * [arena_allocator](https://github.com/fe-dagostino/The-Magicians/blob/master/lock-free/arena_allocator/README.md) (*Lock-Free version*) : **`allocate()`** and **`deallocate()`** with a complexity of **`O(1)`**.
 * ring-buffer
+* [queue](#queue) : this is a generic queue implementation that can be instantiated in one of the following forms: raw, mutex, spinlock, lockfree.
 * multi-queue

+---
 ### ring-buffer  **(*not finalize*)**

 This implementation leverage the std::array a well specified amount of `slots` where to hold our data.